This wheel of health is based on the ancient wisdom of Traditional Chinese Medicine. Let’s break it down to each month.

 June – Improve Your Physical Stamina

-July –Strengthen the Yang Energy
+July – Strengthen the Yang Energy

-August – Prevent the Heat Strokes and Increase Inner Calmness
+August – Increase Inner Calmness

 September – Soothe the Lungs

-October – Nurture your Yin Energy
+October – Nurture Your Yin Energy

-November – Protect Your Yang Energy
+November – Recharge Your Energy

-December – Tonify the Body
+December – Tonify Your Body

 Quote